gpardington/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-This is my 2nd homework assignment.
-It is my very first attempt at making a professional, responsive portfolio.
-I used Bootstrap to help me form the frameworks of the website including the navbar, the content grid, the portfolio gallery, the contact form, and the sticky footer.
-I used an HTML validation service to make sure that there weren't any issues with the markup validity.
+This is my current portfolio.
+This is a constant work in progress, continuing to improve.
+I used Bootstrap to help me form the frameworks of the website including the navbar, the content grid, the portfolio gallery, and the contact form.
+I have linked my best coding work so far, my LinkedIn profile, my GitHub profile, and have included my most updated resume.

-Here is the link: https://gpardington.github.io/Responsive-Portfolio/
+Here is the deployed link: https://gpardington.github.io/Responsive-Portfolio/